Evertras/simple-homemanager/02-basic-repository-setup.md

     # Doesn't matter if they're on new lines or not
     cowsay lolcat
   ];

+  # This needs to actually be set to your username
+  username = "myusername";

   # Don't ever change this after the first build.
 Don't ask questions.
   home.stateVersion = "23.11";